 Last week we demonstrated a variety of ways in which an OWA session can be compromised and how to mitigate against it, even though the user may have been doing their best to follow company security policies.
 This week’s series of tests will highlight the exposures that exist, and how to provide OWA attachment security.

-Simply follow the steps described in the following usage cases to expose potential risks associated with attachments in Outlook Web.
+Simply follow the steps described below to expose potential risks associated with attachments in Outlook Web.